 - Knowledge of companies specifically oriented to the security sector in our environment.

-- Ability to understand the meaning and application of the gender perspective in the different fields of knowledge and in professional practice with the aim of achieving a more just and egalitarian society.
+- Ability to understand the meaning and application of the gender perspective in the different fields of knowledge and in professional practice with the aim of achieving a more fair and egalitarian society.

 - Ability to communicate orally and in writing in Galician language.